How Much Does It Cost to Paint a House?

 - Avoid dark paint colors.
 Darker paint colors require more coats to achieve the correct color saturation.
 They also fade faster than lighter paint colors.

-Questions to Ask About Cost to Paint a House
+Questions to Ask About Painting a House

 - Do I have to pay for an estimate?